Home > Blog > 8 best thrift stores in Toronto (that aren’t Value Village)

 Location: 310 Gerrard St E, Toronto

 The Double Take Thrift store is a favourite for its cleanliness, organization and affordability.
 They have clothes, furniture and housewares and all their clothes are steam-pressed and linens are washed before being sold.
 The Double Take Thrift also has an element of community if you want to get involved in second hand clothes in an alternate way to just shopping.
-Definitely one of the best thrift stores in Toronto.
+Definitely one of the best thrift stores in downtown Toronto.

 It also has a “feel good” element to it that you don’t necessarily get at Value Village.
 Because it is a part of Yonge Street Mission, all proceeds go back into supporting Yonge Street Mission’s programs.